jorgeabud/homework1/README.md

 Robo Advisors & Personal Finance.
 Industry Asset Management and SUB-Industry Wealth Management

 Robo advisors and personal finance companies provide wealth management, investment, and budgetary services that seek to help customers with their overall capital management and investments.

-Wealth management solutions are often driven by machine learning with automated trading and portfolio rebalancing.
-Budgetary service utilize machine learning to scan a customer’s purchase history and identify buying habits to suggest areas in which they can s
+The paradigm of investments and technology has shifted towards the innovative Fintech wealth management firms.
+Use of the modern technology such as machine learning and AI has opened new horizons for banking services; the autonomy of technology has led to increased independence of choices for the consumers.
+Thus offering all the characteristics of high yield profitability, innovation, and autonomy of investment options.
+Furthermore, the shifts in mobile technology over the past decade have allowed most people to have access to technology during their daily lives.
+Which in turn raised new interest for companies to provide investing platforms that are acccesible and easy to use for anyone with the use of a phone.

-Wealthfront competitors include companies like Acorns, Betterment, Vanguard, and Financial Engines
+Wealthfront competitors include companies like Acorns, Betterment, Vanguard, and Financial Engines.

 ## Results
 Automated accounts are generally cheaper because they use computer algorithms rather than human money managers.Wealthfront investment has been increasingly popular among young investors.
 Wealthfront reported that account signups are about 68% higher since stocks declined in early march as people look to grow their savings before retirement.
 Wealthfront said its average customer age is 32.